5 Reasons Why A Few Close Friends Will Always Mean More Than Any Number Of Superficial Ones

 3. You can be honest about who you are

-friends, you never have to worry about whether or not they like you.
+With close friends, you never have to worry about whether or not they like you.
 You already know they do!
 Even if you're gotten worse as a human since they initially decided to be your friend, chances are, they're way to lazy to reexamine you closely enough to realize it, let alone go through the effort of dumping you!
-We're never a highly critical of someone as when we first meet them, so with close friends, the scrutiny is off—you are free to be yourself, and to be as strange as you are deep down in
+We're never a highly critical of someone as when we first meet them, so with close friends, the scrutiny is off—you are free to be yourself, and to be as strange as you are deep down in your weirdo soul.

 4. With close friends, you know you can be honest…But you also know when to lie